US 'Orchestrated' Russian Spies Scandal, Says Kaspersky Founder - Slashdot

 While I'm not sure whether I'd use Kaspersky before, paranoia on the part of its founder is not assuaging my concerns over it.

-Kapersky admitted they downloaded the files (Score:3)
+Kapersky admitted they downloaded the files (Score:4, Insightful)

 The files then somehow made their way to the KGB.